utr1903/monitoring-kubernetes-with-opentelemetry/README.md

 The statefulset is primarily used to scrape the metrics throughout the cluster.
 It uses the `prometheusreceiver` to fetch metrics per various Kubernetes service discovery possibilities (`services`, `nodes`, `cadvisor`...).

-In order to be able able to scale it out, the [Target Allocator](https://github.com/open-telemetry/opentelemetry-operator#target-allocator) is used which distributes the to be scraped endpoints which are discovered by the Kubernetes service discovary as evenly as possible across the instances of the statefulsets so that each endpoint is scraped only once by one collector instance at a time.
+In order to be able able to scale it out, the [Target Allocator](https://github.com/open-telemetry/opentelemetry-operator#target-allocator) is used which distributes the to be scraped endpoints that are discovered by the Kubernetes service discovery as evenly as possible across the instances of the statefulsets so that each endpoint is scraped only once by one collector instance at a time.
 Thereby, the requirement to maintain a central Prometheus server with huge memory needs can be replaced by multiple smaller instances of collector scrapers.
 Please refer to the official Open Telemetry [docs](https://opentelemetry.io/docs/collector/scaling/#scaling-the-scrapers) for more!

 ## Multi-account export